Last Updated on 25th August 2021 by

 A 2017 Nutritional Journal study showed that Americans who swapped snack foods for almonds saw a massive increase in nutrient consumption.
 The researchers found that those who opted for almonds consumed fewer solid fats, sodium, sugars, carbohydrates, and saturated fats.

-Conversely, the amount of magnesium, good fats, and oils, protein, and fiber the study’s participants consumed increased by a considerable margin.
+Conversely, the amount of magnesium, good fats, and oils, protein, and fibre the study’s participants consumed increased by a considerable margin.

 In ancient Egypt, almonds were a prized ingredient and were considered a luxury in terms of procurement and health benefits.
 In the Roman and Swedish customs, almonds were believed to bring good fortune.

 Today, almonds are everywhere.
-They are used to add color and taste to desserts.
+They are used to add colour and taste to desserts.
 They provide a healthy alternative to milk.
 They are part of beauty regimes.
 All in all, they’re all-encompassing caregivers.

-You can use almonds to make your food crunchier, flavorful, delectable, and to give it a nutritional boost, so that helps you combat various ailments.
+You can use almonds to make your food crunchier, flavourful, delectable, and to give it a nutritional boost, so that helps you combat various ailments.

 To incorporate them into your cooking, you can include them in simple dishes or exquisite bakes.
 Or, you can mix then into your salads, blend them into your shakes and smoothies, and dunk them into your cookies and brownies.
 Almonds are hassle-free and fuss-free.